 These healthy oatmeal and peanut butter cookies are easy to make in just one bowl.
 For the full written instructions, see the recipe card at the bottom.

-- To a mixing bowl, add the bananas and mash well until creamy.
+- Step 1: To a mixing bowl, add the bananas and mash well until creamy.

-- Using a cookie scooper or a spoon, divide the cooke dough into 2 tablespoon balls.
-Place them on the prepared baking sheet.
+Step 5: Place them on the prepared baking sheet.
 Flatten with your hand to form a cookie shape.
-Makes about 12 large cookies.

-- Bake for 15-18 minutes, they should be slightly golden brown on the edges, and still soft in the middle.
-Allow to cool for 10 minutes on the baking sheet before transferring.
+Step 6: Bake for 15-18 minutes, they should be slightly golden brown on the edges, and still soft in the middle.

 This is the perfect way of using those bananas that have gotten just a little bit to ripe for eating as they are.
 For this recipe, you WANT the bananas to be very brown and spotty.
 The riper the banana, the sweeter it is going to be.